 RBAC RolesIdentity / AccessAPI authorization engineUnauthorized credential exploit and cross-tenant tamperingAttackers exploit cluster-wide credentials to compromise all workloads

-To stop β€œnoisy neighbors” from taking over your cluster, you’ll want to apply a ResourceQuota to every namespace.
-This sets a hard limit on the total CPU, memory, and object counts a team can use.
-There’s a catch though: you should always pair your quotas with a LimitRange.
-If you don’t, the API server will reject any pod that doesn’t explicitly state its own resource requests and limits.
-A LimitRange steps in to save the day by automatically injecting default resource values at runtime if a developer forgets to define them.
+To stop “noisy neighbors” from taking over your cluster, apply a ResourceQuota to every namespace.
+That sets a hard limit on the total CPU, memory, and object counts a team can use.
+There is a catch.
+Once a quota exists, the API server rejects any pod that doesn’t explicitly state its own resource requests and limits, which breaks deploys for every team that hasn’t retrofitted its manifests.
+A LimitRange fixes that by injecting default values at admission time when a developer forgets to set them.

 Tip